godotengine/godot-docs/tutorials/shaders/shader_reference/shader_functions.rst

 Packing and unpacking functions
 -------------------------------

-These functions convert floating point numbers into various sized integers and then pack those integers into a single 32bit unsigned integer.
-The 'unpack' functions perform the opposite operation, returning the original floating point numbers.
+These functions convert floating-point numbers into various sized integers and then pack those integers into a single 32bit unsigned integer.
+The 'unpack' functions perform the opposite operation, returning the original floating-point numbers.

 .. table::
     :class: nowrap-col2